MuseumsThings To Do

 The hand-held audio tour is currently available in 9 different languages – Dutch, English, French, German, Italian, Spanish, Chinese Mandarin, Japanese and Russian.

-With Amsterdam’s canal belt having UNESCO World Heritage status, the Canal House museum presents its history in a modern, unique way.
+With Amsterdam’s canal belt having UNESCO World Heritage status, the Canal House museum presents history in its own unique way.
+It combines a grand 17th century setting with a modern multimedia exhibit.

 Museum of the Canals Essential Info